zyteo/BaoBae/readme.md

 Done up the search function on the browse screen.

 - 17 Nov: Already had keys in my lists, but still got warning "Each child in a list should have a unique "key" prop."
 Used index for the keys to remove warning message.
+Added code to clean text from search query.

 ```